controlplaneio/simulator/docs/aws-iam-permissions.md

 In order for Simulator to create AMIs and to Terraform the required infrastructure, create an IAM Role with the following permissions.

-You can use the Terraform configuration [here](../terraform/workspaces/simulator-iam/main.tf) to do this and get the IAM Role ARN from the output.
+You can use the Terraform configuration [here](../terraform/workspaces/simulator-iam/main.tf) and get the IAM Role ARN from the output.

 ```json
 {